Scholarships and Grants

 The Scientists' Society's Scholarship and Grants program supports and encourages students interested in Science, Technology, Engineering and Mathematics (STEM), and focuses particularly on younger students who are still undecided as to their future.

 Our strategy is to continue our focus on middle school students as well as programs that benefit a larger group of students.
-We are limiting our college bound scholarships to one.
-We liked the process last year of picking the schools and letting the teachers and guidance counselors choose the student.
+We are limiting our college bound scholarships to two.
+We liked the process of picking the schools and letting the teachers and guidance counselors choose the student.
 They are the closest to the students and know them better than we could.
-We are expanding our outreach to more science-based organizations to take advantage of programs that are up and running and we like.
-We are doing a second 6-month plan so we can align our yearly planning with our fiscal year and school year.
+We like what we have done in the last 6 months and our follow-up has been positive.
+We have decided to focus on what we have currently supported and continue to evaluate the program.

 Funding

-The funding for these programs comes from two sources: The Society's budget allocation for scholarships and education funds, and generous donations from our members.
+The funding for these programs comes from the generous donations from our members.

 Thanks to the generosity of the Society, First graders were busy using the new kid safe cardboard cutting tools for their cardboard box projects.